Words Jeannie Croucher

 Studies have shown us that the amount of sleep recommended varies with age, with newborns needing between ten and eighteen hours per day, teenagers eight to ten, and adults who need seven to nine hours daily.
 The exact amount of sleep a woman or man needs is unique or individual to them and depends on many factors which can include age, health, physical exertion and mental activity.
 However the minimum amount required for a good night’s sleep for most adults is generally considered to be seven hours.
 Any amount less than this can be hazardous to a person’s safety, as concentration and alertness are diminished.
 This can lead to the occurrence of various types of accidents as fatigue and sleepiness can set in, for example, when driving for a period of time.
 It is estimated that fatigue is a factor in 10% of fatal car crashes and 57% in the case of truck drivers.

-Sleep disorders are not uncommon.
+Sleeping disorders are not uncommon.
 They include insomnia, which is characterised as a difficulty in falling asleep and the more potentially life threatening, sleep apnoea, where pauses in breathing are observed and narcolepsy, which is a neurological disorder involving the loss of the brain’s ability to regulate sleep-wake cycles.
 The interest in these disorders has increased over recent years as has the advice on how to treat them.
-However there are still many people who have not yet been diagnosed as having a sleep problem or worse still, they have been misdiagnosed.
+However there are still many people who have not yet been diagnosed as having a sleeping problem or worse still, they have been misdiagnosed.